Kyiv School of Economics: Scientific diplomacy

+Leave Russia project

+In July 2022, Kyiv School of Economics announced the launch of Leave Russia, an online database of world companies and brands showing their response to the international trade boycott of Russia in the aftermath of the Russian invasion of Ukraine.
+The database was compiled jointly with Ukrainian IT volunteers.
+It is presented as "the most complete and actual list of top companies and world-famous brands that have closed their business in Russia or continue to work in this market".
+As of August 2023, the database lists over 3,400 companies of which over 1,410 are listed as continuing operation in Russia and over 758 as either having withdrawn or completely exited Russia.

 Student life

 School students are actively involved in the formation of the agenda.
 Representatives of all long-term programs participate in the monthly meeting with the management team.

 Students have organized Finance Club, Case Club, and Business Literature Club, which invite successful people to share their experience and give practical guidance on development.

 There are several student competitions at the Kyiv School of Economics: Case Champ, Chess Champ and KSE BrainСhamp (the Olympiad).
 In autumn 2017, a student tournament "What?
 Where?
 When?" was launched.

 Events

 The Kyiv School of Economics conducts a lot of open lectures, which can be visited by all those who wish.
-In the past few years, the speakers on such events were Oleg Ivantsov (editor in chief of Liga.net), Dag Detter, author of the book "The Public Wealth of Nations ", Aivaras Abromavichus, Minister of Economic Development and Trade of Ukraine (2014–2016), Dita Charanzova, member of the European Parliament, and other.
+In the past few years, the speakers on such events were Oleg Ivantsov (editor in chief of Liga.net), Dag Detter, author of the book The Public Wealth of Nations, Aivaras Abromavichus, Minister of Economic Development and Trade of Ukraine (2014–2016), Dita Charanzova, member of the European Parliament, and other.

 In 2018, KSE held two series of events named Ukraine Economy Week.
 In May – jointly with the National Bank of Ukraine.
 In September – together with the company ICU.
 Also KSE has started to publish yearly reforms overview – White Book on Reforms.